nortic-ab/newsletter-form/packages/newsletter-subscription-js/README.md

-# Nortic Newsletter Form :love-letter:
+# Nortic Newsletter Form :love_letter:
 This javascript module allows you to embed a subscription form for your newsletters created with [Nortic Insight](https://insight.nortic.se)!

 ## Getting started